The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Memristor Reservoirs

-As seen in Figure~\ref{fig:memquadcap}, the ability of memristors to calculate quadratic functions of the input occurs only over a brief time.
-The results above would suggest that using a surface layer memristor network to drive a deep layer LRC reservoir would yield a substantial improvement of the interval over which the reservoir could yield a successful quadratic reconstruction.
-In figure~\ref{fig:hybrid}, the top panel shows the result of using a pair of memristors configured as in the section above, to drive an LRC reservoir.
-Each memristor trajectory $\vec{x}_s = [\memstate_+(t),\, \memstate_-(t)]$ is used as a source signal for a small LRC reservoir of 10 circuits with $\gamma = 0.4$, $\Delta\omega = 0.4$ corresponding to a cutoff frequency of 4 $Hz$ to produce additional trajectories $\vec{x}_d = [\vec{q}_+(t),\, \dot{\vec{q}}_+(t),\,\vec{q}_+(t),\, \dot{\vec{q}}_+(t)]$.
-As such, $C$ is a $40\times 2$ matrix in which the first 20 rows were $[1, 0]$ and the subsequent 20 $[0, 1]$ The resulting reservoir trajectories are used to evaluate the quadratic memory function $m_2$ with the results showing a substantial increase in the systems computational capacity for `equal-time' quadratic reconstructions (defined via $m_2(\tau,\tau)$).
-As the deep LRC reservoir is used to recall the equal-time products computed by the memristor reservoir, we expect that measures of their total quadratic capacity $\tau^{(2)}_\epsilon$ will also scale extensively.
-However increasing the reservoir size will not improve the reconstruction of unequal-time products.
+The resulting reservoir trajectories are used to evaluate the quadratic memory function in the top panel of \cref{fig:hybrid} with the results showing a substantial increase in the reservoir's computational capacity for `equal-time' quadratic reconstructions (defined via $m_2(\tau,\tau)$).
+As the deep LRC reservoir is used to recall the equal-time products computed by the memristor reservoir, we expect that measures of their total quadratic memory $\tau^{(2)}_\epsilon$ will also scale extensively.
+However increasing the reservoir size will not improve the reconstruction of unequal-time products where $\tau_1\neq \tau_2$.